 Meet Leroy Peterson

-My name is LeRoy Peterson and I come from a very close rural Nebraska family and my family is THE most important aspect of my life.
-That is why I chose to dedicate my practice and career helping other families plan and navigate through the most stressful and emotional personal challenges they will face.
-I want to help you get through these times, whether you are a:
+LeRoy Peterson is the heart of the LeRoy Peterson Law firm.
+He comes from a very close rural Nebraska family and family is THE most important aspect of his life.
+Because of this, we have dedicated the firm’s practice to helping families plan and navigate through the most stressful and emotional personal challenges they will face.
+Together we will get through these times, too.
+Are you a:

-- Senior that is faced with the prospect of burning through your life savings and losing your house to Medicaid to pay for Long Term Care; or
+- Senior that is faced with the prospect of burning through your life savings and losing your house to Medicaid to pay for Long Term Care

 - Family that has lost a loved one and now face the Probate Process

-Many of our clients have little or no previous experience with estate and or long-term care planning or with the probate process.
-Below are some common questions about these topics and their answers.
+You likely have little or no previous experience with estate and long-term care planning or with the probate process.
+After all, these are very specific areas of the law.
+Below are some common questions with their answers.
 For any additional questions or to discuss a potential issue, call us at 402-718-8888.

 Nebraska is one of just a few states that still have an inheritance tax.
 The inheritance tax is basically a tax imposed on the transfer of property from an individual that passes away (the “Decedent”) to the recipient or beneficiary of such property.
 The inheritance tax will apply to all property of the Decedent if the Decedent was domiciled in Nebraska.
 However, the tax will also apply to “tangible property” located in Nebraska (usually real estate) regardless of where the Decedent was domiciled.
 So, if a non-Nebraska resident owns real estate in Nebraska at the time of his/her death, then such real estate is subject to the Nebraska Inheritance tax even if it passes to a non-Nebraska beneficiary.